| San

 violation of California Rule of Professional Conduct 1-300 [Unauthorized Practice of Law],

 which proscribes attorneys from aiding another in the unauthorized practice of law.
+5. All states have a rule of professional conduct patterned after, or

 similar to, ABA Rule 5.4 - Professional Independence of a Lawyer [proscribing the sharing